Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 2D

-It is known that all oriented 2D surfaces admit spin structures.
-In other words, the second Stiefel-Whitney class $[w^2]$, or the zeroth Stiefel-Whitney homology class $[w_0]$, of any oriented surface is (co)homologically trivial.
-As a result, the collection of singular vertices $w_0$ in \eq{eq:w0} can be viewed as a boundary $\partial S$ for some lines $S$ (we will call them singular lines).
-For a fixed collection of singular vortices (a fixed representative $w_0$ for $[w_0]$), different inequivalent choices of singular lines $S$ correspond to different spin structures which are isomorphic to $H^1(M,\mathbb Z_2)$ non-canonically.
-The singular lines $S$ will be colored blue in the following figures.
+On the other hand, it is known that all oriented 2D surfaces admit spin structures.
+Thus, the second Stiefel--Whitney class $[w^2]$ or the zeroth Stiefel--Whitney homology class $[w_0]$ of any oriented surface is (co)homologically trivial.
+As a result, the collection of singular vertices $w_0$ in \eq{eq:w0} can be viewed as a boundary $\partial S$ for some lines $S$ (we call them singular lines).
+The singular lines $S$ are colored blue in the following figures.